C1. Patterns and Relationships

 Present the following situation:

-In the previous activity, we analyzed the out-of-pocket expenses of two movie rental sites.
+In the previous activity, we analyzed the cost of renting movies from two different movie rental sites.
 Dimitri and Anouka have just learned about a third movie rental site.
 The administrators of the site are studying different scenarios regarding the costs of the subscription and the rental fee per movie.
 In order to make an informed decision, they are calling on your services to prepare a detailed report on each of the possible scenarios.

-Form teams of two students.
-Give each team a scenario.
-Make sure to divide the five scenarios among the teams.
+Give each pair of students a scenario.
+Make sure to divide the five scenarios among them.
 Explain the components of the report to be submitted to the company:

 • an example of a pattern of loyalty card points corresponding to the rental of no movie, one movie, two movies, three movies and four movies, remembering to include the cost of the subscription if applicable;